The Transport Finance Law Review: Spain

 The Chattel Registry is a private registry that contains information in its ships section regarding the ownership and encumbrance of ships, vessels and naval artefacts to provide legal certainty in related matters.
 Third parties have standing to challenge information registered in the Chattel Registry.

-All ships, vessels and naval artefacts, including those under construction, are eligible for being mortgaged pursuant to the provisions of the Maritime Navigation Act and the International Convention on Maritime Liens and Mortgages signed in Geneva on 6 May 1993.
-The ship mortgage must be registered with the Chattel Registry to be valid and enforceable, and to have effects against third-parties.
+All ships, vessels and naval artefacts, including those under construction, may be subject to a ship mortgage pursuant to the provisions of the Maritime Navigation Act and the International Convention on Maritime Liens and Mortgages signed in Geneva on 6 May 1993.
+The ship mortgage must be registered with the Chattel Registry to be valid and enforceable, and to have third-party effects.

-The STLS is based on the tax depreciation of leased assets.
-The STLS's general contractual structure is as follows: a builder and a leasing entity enter into a shipbuilding contract for the construction of a vessel, as negotiated in commercial terms between a shipowner and the builder.
+The STLS is based on the tax depreciation of leased assets and was approved by the EU in the European Commission decision dated 20 November 2012 in case SA 34736 (2012/N).
+The STLS's general contractual structure is as follows: a builder and a leasing entity (the lease company) enter into a shipbuilding contract for the construction of a vessel, as negotiated in commercial terms between a shipowner and the builder.
 The lease company and an economic interest group (EIG) enter into a finance lease agreement with a purchase option.
 In turn, the EIG and the shipowner enter into a bareboat charter agreement permitting the use of the vessel by the latter after delivery.
-At a subsequent stage, the shipowner buys the EIG and becomes indirectly the owner of the vessel.
-In addition, Royal Decree 874/2017 regulates interest-rate subsidies for credits for vessel constructions.
+At a subsequent stage, the shipowner buys the vessel from the EIG and becomes its owner.
+In addition, Royal Decree 874/2017 regulates interest rate subsidies for credits for vessel construction.

 Spain has not passed any act specifically regulating the construction, acquisition or financing of aircraft.